 Origin: Kagoshima Prefecture

-A tender pink strawberry with a matching delicate flavor profile and hypnotizing aroma.
+A tender pink strawberry with a matching delicate sweet and subtly tangy flavor profile and hypnotizing aroma.
 A soothing splash of pink that looks like it was kissed by freshly fallen snow.
+The flesh is white to pale red, and the fruit is small to medium size.
 Awayuki strawberries are a fantastic variety for anyone looking to experiment with subtle Japanese flavors.

 6. Kotoka